Frequently Asked Questions

 14. Do I qualify for any type of state or federal financial aid?

-No. Undocumented AB 540 students do not qualify for any type of state (e.g. BOG Fee Waiver at the community college, EOPS and Cal Grant) or federal (e.g. FAFSA, Pell, and SEOG) financial aid.
-State and federal laws prohibit undocumented immigrant students from receiving any type of government-subsidized educational benefits.
-However, undocumented immigrant students may qualify for private scholarships that do not require verification of legal immigration status.
-Contact the SCC Financial Aid Office for more information on scholarships.
+Undocumented AB 540 students DO qualify for state financial aid (e.g. BOG Fee Waiver at the community college, EOPS and Cal Grant) but NOT for federal (e.g. FAFSA, Pell, and SEOG) financial aid.
+Federal laws prohibit undocumented immigrant students from receiving any type of government-subsidized educational benefits.
+However, undocumented immigrant students may qualify for State financial aid based on AB 130 and 131 laws and private scholarships that do not require verification of legal immigration status.
+Contact the SCC Financial Aid Office for more information on scholarships and state financial aid requirements.

 15. Where can I look for scholarships that do not require applicants to have legal immigration status?